Spencer Hot Springs

 How to get to Spencer Hot Springs in Nevada?

 Spencer Hot Springs lies in the northern part of Nevada, just off America’s Loneliest Highway (Lincoln Hwy – route no 50), and very close (about 19 miles) to the city of Austin, NV.
 Traveling route 50 to the west you must turn left ahead of Austin to route no SR376.
 And of SR376 you must turn left on the gravel road leading you to your destination (about 10 miles).
+From Spencer Hot Springs, you can also drive to Goldfield Ghost Town.

 When you are close to this primitive hot spring it is easy to miss it because gravel roads are going in different directions, so please be careful and set your GPS to 39°19’36.8″N 116°51’35.3″W and drive to the springs itself – you can’t park just next to it (don’t follow the picture in the article).
 We recommend taking a GPS and Nevada topographic map for a road trip, as these areas are very often out of cell coverage.
 We use this atlas, which is excellent.